 Policeman injured in knife attack in Paris

-Paris, July 19 (IANS) A policeman has been wounded in an attack in the 8th arrondissement of Paris, French Interior Minister Gerald Darmanin has announced on X.
+Paris, July 19 (IANS) A policeman was wounded in an attack in the 8th arrondissement of Paris, French Interior Minister Gerald Darmanin said on social media platform X.

-The policeman was wounded in a knife attack near the famous Avenue des Champs-Elysees, Xinhua news agency reported, citing images published in the French media.
+According to images published in the French media on Thursday, the policeman was wounded in a knife attack near the famous Avenue des Champs-Elysees, Xinhua news agency reported.

-Speaking to journalists, Paris Police Chief Laurent Nunez confirmed the incident happened on Thursday when the private security of a major commercial location asked for police intervention.
+Speaking to the media persons, Paris Police Chief Laurent Nunez confirmed the incident happened when the private security of a major commercial location asked for police intervention.

-A police officer was subsequently severely injured in the neck, but his life is not believed to be in danger, while the suspect, shot by another policeman, is in very critical condition, the police chief said.
+A police officer was subsequently severely injured in the neck, but his life is not believed to be in danger, while the suspect, shot by another policeman, is in critical condition, the police Chief said.

 He ruled out terrorist motivation at this stage.

-Paris is preparing for the grand opening of the Olympic Games on July 26 during which some 45,000 police officers and more than 10,000 soldiers from the Operation Sentinelle will be deployed to ensure the security.
+Paris is preparing for the grand opening of the Olympic Games on July 26, during which nearly 45,000 police officers and more than 10,000 soldiers from Operation Sentinelle will be deployed to ensure security.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.